Mission

 History

-Beginning in 1988, the founder and director of the Les Aspin Center, Rev. Timothy O'Brien, had the vision to transform the educational experience a student receives.
-He believes in order to best understand government and politics students need firsthand experience working as part of the policy making process, while combining that experience with rigorous academics to provide a context for the students' work.
+The Les Aspin Center was founded in 1988, to transform the educational experience a student receives.
+At the core was the belief that in order to best understand government and politics, students need firsthand experience working as part of the policy making process while combining that experience with rigorous academics to provide a context for the students' work.

 At any given time, there are approximately 50 Les Aspin Center alumni working as professional staff members in Congress.
 Alumni also have tremendous opportunities to work at other levels of government throughout the country and world.

-In 2005, named after former Congressman Gerald D. Kleczka, the Kleczka Internship Program was established on Marquette's campus in Milwaukee.
-The Kleczka Internship Program places students in city, county, and state legislative offices.
+In 2005, the Center's responsibilities expanded to include the Kleczka Internship Program on Marquette's campus in Milwaukee.
+Named after former member of Congress Gerald D. Kleczka, the Kleczka Internship Program places students in city, county, and state legislative offices.
 Like the successful academic model of the Les Aspin Center, the Kleczka internship combines hands-on internship experiences with classroom instruction to maximize students' learning opportunities at a local level.

 Serving Abroad